 Face flies are really the main reason pink eye spreads so fast through a herd.
 They feed on the secretions around the eyes and nose and carry the bacteria straight from one animal to the next.
 Keeping them under control during fly season with insecticide ear tags, pour-on treatments, sprays, or back rubbers can make a big difference in cutting down the spread.

-Cleaning up manure and wet areas on a regular basis helps a lot since flies tend to lay their eggs in fresh dung.
-Giving cattle access to shade not only reduces eye irritation from sunlight but also stops them from bunching together, which is something that tends to draw even more flies to their faces.
+Regularly cleaning up manure and wet areas helps a lot, since flies tend to lay their eggs in fresh dung.
+Giving cattle access to shade not only reduces eye irritation from sunlight but also prevents them from bunching together, which tends to draw even more flies to their faces.

 Pasture and Environmental Management

-Managing your pasture and surroundings properly goes a long way in keeping pink eye from becoming a problem.
+Properly managing your pasture and surroundings goes a long way toward preventing pink eye from becoming a problem.
 Tall grasses, weeds, and seed heads can scratch and irritate the eyes, so staying on top of mowing and weed control is something you really cannot afford to skip.

-Trees, shelters, or shade cloth do more than just block out harsh sunlight.
+Trees, shelters, or shade cloth do more than block out harsh sunlight.
 They also help bring down fly pressure and keep stress levels in check.
-Windbreaks are worth setting up, too, since they help cut down on both dust and UV exposure.
-All of these things together create a much healthier environment for your cattle and go a long way in lowering the chances of a pink eye outbreak.
+Windbreaks are worth setting up, too, since they help reduce both dust and UV exposure.
+All of these things together create a much healthier environment for your cattle and go a long way toward reducing the risk of a pink eye outbreak.

 Vaccination as a Preventive Tool

 Most commercial vaccines out there target Moraxella bovis.
-Some also cover M. bovoculi which gives your herd a bit wider protection.
-They may not stop pink eye from showing up altogether, but they do tend to make cases less severe.
-They also help cattle recover faster and slow down how quickly it moves through the herd.
+Some also cover M. bovoculi, providing your herd with additional protection.
+They may not prevent pink eye from appearing altogether, but they do tend to make cases less severe.
+They also help cattle recover faster and slow their movement through the herd.

-In herds where commercial vaccines are not doing the job, vets sometimes recommend autogenous vaccines instead.
+When commercial vaccines aren’t doing the job, vets sometimes recommend autogenous vaccines instead.
 These are custom-made from bacteria collected right on the farm and often give much stronger results.
 For the best outcome, combining vaccination with good fly control and proper pasture management makes a big difference.
-Solid nutrition on top of that is really what gives your herd the strongest protection overall.
+Solid nutrition, on top of that, is really what gives your herd the strongest overall protection.

 Role of Nutrition

-Nutrition plays a direct role in how well cattle hold up against pink eye in cattle and how quickly they bounce back if they do get infected.
+Nutrition plays a direct role in how well cattle resist pink eye and how quickly they bounce back if they do get infected.
 A strong immune system needs the right vitamins and trace minerals to keep the eye’s surface healthy.
-Without them, the body has a much harder time fighting off bacteria.
+Without them, the body has much more difficulty fighting off bacteria.

-- Vitamin A plays a big role in keeping eye tissues and mucous membranes in good shape.
+- Vitamin A plays a major role in maintaining the health of eye tissues and mucous membranes.
 When cattle don’t get enough of it, their eyes tend to dry out.
 This makes them a lot more prone to injury and infection.
 Feeding good-quality green forage or adding vitamin A supplements during the dry season goes a long way.
-It helps keep their eyes healthy and strong throughout the year.
+It helps keep their eyes healthy and strong year-round.

 - Zinc plays a role in wound healing and tissue repair.
 It helps minor scratches on the eye surface heal quickly before bacteria can invade.